The Hague court questions Kosovo's outgoing speaker

 PRISTINA, Kosovo (AP) — Kosovo's outgoing parliament speaker says he was questioned at a Netherlands-based court investigating crimes against ethnic Serbs during and after the country's 1998-99 war.

-Speaker Kadri Veseli said late Tuesday he was questioned for three hours at The Hague court without giving details, but only adding that “the Kosovo people's war was for justice, freedom and independence.”
+Speaker Kadri Veseli said late Tuesday that he was questioned for three hours at The Hague court without giving details, adding only that “the Kosovo people's war was for justice, freedom and independence.”

 Veseli has been one of the senior commanders of the Kosovo Liberation Army fighting for independence in 1998-1999, when it was a Serbian province, against the then-Serb regime of the autocratic leader Slobodan Milosevic.

-Note: This story has been corrected to reflect that the name of the airport in Pristina is Adem Jashari instead of Ahmet Jashari